chicio/chicio.github.io/_drafts/2018-01-18-scene-kit-physically-based-rendering.md

 ![Physically based scene right](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/physically-based-rendering-scene-right.jpg "Physically based scene right")

-The general approch used in the construction of the scene will be the following: for each main scene category component we will create a class that encapsulate the creation of the `SCNNode`, the base SceneKit unit element, and its setup to obtain the feature we want.
+The general approach used in the construction of the scene will be the following: for each main scene category component we will create a class that encapsulate the creation of the `SCNNode`, the base SceneKit unit element, and its setup to obtain the feature we want.
 The first class we are going to create a `Light` class that encapsulate the base features we need to set on the light: position, rotation and generic color.
 Light in SceneKit are represented using the `SCNLight` class.

 ```swift